 One area that is a real strength for GentingBet is their odds.
 They’re not exactly market leading, but they’re always there or there about when it comes to competing with the big boys for decent odds on the most sought after markets of the day.
 Put it this way, if you’re toying with whether or not to join GentingBet then I definitely wouldn’t be worried about the their odds.

 Best odds guaranteed is available but when it comes to regular customer offers that’s your lot.

 |Payment Method||Minimum Deposit||Minimum Withdrawal||Withdrawal Time|

+This is a bit of a shocker.
+To say the payment options are limited would be an understatement.
 I asked for the reason behind this only to be told “This is a business decision” – which isn’t really a useful answer is it, but hey ho.